udidol/add-whatsapp-button/readme.txt

 = I see there is a setting for limiting the display hours for the WhatsApp button.
 What timezone does the plugin use for this setting? =

 *Add WhatsApp Button* uses Javascript to check the time on the client's device.
 So it will be displayed/hidden according to the set time in each client's timezone.

+== Changelog ==

+= 1.0.1 =
+* Fixed a bug with identification of the User Agent in Apple mobile devices

+== Upgrade Notice ==

+= 1.0.1 =
+The bug fixed in this release prevented the plugin from working properly in Apple mobile devices.
+Please Upgrade